MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

    - A part is too small to attach a QR code anchor or circular code anchor.

    > [!NOTE]
-   > An object anchor created with [Object Anchors](pc-app-anchor-azure-object.md) is preferred over a holographic anchor when:
+   > An object anchor created with [object anchors](pc-app-anchor-azure-object.md) is preferred over a holographic anchor when:
    > - The target object is [suitable for object detection](pc-app-anchor-object-best-practices.md)
    > - Accuracy needs are high
    > - The target object is available in the real world to scan with HoloLens